 Grocery Shopping Sucks

 Besides the money and the carrying all the groceries up two flights of stairs (I can’t help you on that one, sorry), one of the things that really bugs me about this chore is that I always seem to forget something.
 And it’s almost invariably something that we need, or worse, something we went to the store specifically to buy.
 The store is a distracting place.
 I’m easily sidetracked by shiny objects, and the store is full of them.

 One thing I’ve found that really helps cut down on the amount of time I spend at the grocery store while still allowing me to eat healthy is Blue Apron.
 Blue Apron ships you everything you need to cook your meal, and every Blue Apron recipe we’ve made so far has been delicious.
 Plus, it really makes grocery shopping a lot less daunting when there are 3 fewer meals a week to deal with.
-If you want to give Blue Apron a shot, you can get 3 free meals, or get $30 off your first family plan order by clicking my link, and there is no commitment!
+If you want to give Blue Apron a shot, you can get $40 off your first two boxes by clicking my link, and there is no commitment!
 You’ll love it, trust me.

 Home is a distracting place when I’m writing my list, too.
 I used to find a scrap of paper, jot down what I needed (sometimes I’d organize it into categories if I was feelin’ froggy), and bring it with me to the store.
 Then I’d toss it and start from scratch the next time.
 This leads to forgotten items and disorganization.
 It’s a pretty terrible system that lots of people use.
 I propose a change!